RaphHaddad/blog/content/post/avoiding-disjointed-features-syndrome.md

 The immediate delivery team of a product is constantly exposed to the product, they understand it intimately, and are accustomed to its flaws and features.
-Often, it is a new and different perspective that highlight obvious flaws in a product.
+Often, it is a new and different perspective that highlights obvious flaws in a product.
 This is where useability and experience testing with early adopters pays off.